MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/user-assistance.md

 ## Style

-At Microsoft, we are in process of updating our style guides.
-If you have a partner account, you can get access to the Microsoft style guides on the [Microsoft Style Guides platform](https://styleguides.azurewebsites.net/).
+At Microsoft, we are in process of simplifying and unifying our style guides.
+To get to know the Microsoft style, use the [Microsoft Writing Style Guide](/style-guide/welcome/) as a good starting point.
+If you have a partner account, you can get access to product-specific Microsoft style guides on the [Microsoft Style Guides platform](https://styleguides.azurewebsites.net/).
 You can then download the style guide that you want and share that local copy with colleagues.

 ## See Also